Toussaint is a 2013 Medal of Arts recipient and multiple Grammy® nominee.

 According to Toussaint, although he’s got dozens of hits under his belt, spanning a career that’s lasted five decades, he penned only one song that was intentionally aimed at the charts.

 “That was when I got out of the army,” he said, “in 1965.
 I wanted to get right back in the race.
 So I wrote Ride Your Pony.”
 It went straight into Billboard’s R&B top 10.

 Before he ever entered a studio, Toussaint honed his talents as an arranger, playing with the Flamingoes, a neighborhood band that included three other teenagers who would become future New Orleans legends: James Booker, Snooks Eaglin and Ernie K-Doe.
 "We played high school hops and various things," Toussaint recalls.
 "We played at some clubs we were too young to be in, but at that time, we could get away with that."

-After the 2005 levee failures, Toussaint’s home was flooded, and he relocated to New York City while it was rebuilt.
+After the 2005 levee failures Toussaint’s home was flooded and he relocated to New York City while it was rebuilt.
 Backstage at a benefit concert in the early weeks after Hurricane Katrina, he reconnected with Elvis Costello, with whom he’d worked previously.
-The meeting spawned The River In Reverse (2006); this collaborative album emerged as both a glorious requiem to the storm and a masterful walk through Toussaint’s musical back pages.
+The meeting spawned a collaborative album between the two, The River In Reverse (2006).
+It emerged as both a glorious requiem to the storm and a masterful walk through Toussaint’s musical back pages.
 The album also brought Toussaint a fresh wave of publicity that reintroduced his talent to the world– and perhaps revealed the face of the polite, understated man who had made such magic behind the scenes for so many years.